Tuskegee Airmen: Postwar

 On February 2, 2025, Lt Col. Harry Stewart Jr. died, thus leaving Lt.
 Col. George Hardy as the last surviving member of the original 355 Tuskegee Airmen who served in World War II.
-Hardy died at age 100 in September 2025.
+Hardy died at age 100 on September 24, 2025.
 James H. Harvey, III, who did not serve in combat during World War II but who did later manage to be a member of the USAF's inaugural "Top Gun" team in 1949 and serve in combat missions in the Korean War, lives as well, as does Lt.
-Eugene J. Robertson, who also did not serve in World War II combat missions.
+Eugene J. Richardson, who also did not serve in World War II combat missions.
 James Clayton Flowers, Thomas Franklin Vaughns and Lt.
 Col. Enoch "Woody" Woodhouse are also alive.

 Legacy and honors

 A tail signed by surviving Tuskegee Airmen located at the Palm Springs Air Museum, Palm Springs, California.

 The Hangar One Museum at the Tuskegee Airmen National Historic Site at Moton Field, Tuskegee, Alabama.